PTsolvers/JustRelax.jl/README.md

 solution(ε, t, G, η) = 2 * ε * η * (1 - exp(-G * t / η))

 ```
 The function `init_phases!` initializes the phases within cell arrays.
-The function is parallelized with `@parallel_indices (i,j) ` and `@parallel (JustRelax.@idx ni)`.
+The function is parallelized with the `@parallel_indices` macro from [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl).
 In this case, this is the only function that needs to be taylored to the specific problem, everything else is handled by `JustRelax.jl` itself.

 ```julia